jeff-r/testifier/README.md

-# Testify creates class and test files.
+# Testify creates class and test files

 The idea is to lower the barrier just a bit to doing TDD when writing small scripts.